-The University is proposing to build Forrest Hall, an exciting accommodation development on campus that has been designed to attract post-doctoral students and academics to Western Australia.
+Forrest Hall is an exciting accommodation development on campus that has been designed to attract post-doctoral students and academics to Western Australia.

 The new development will be a stunning addition to the UWA campus and has been designed to promote a stimulating and creative living environment for scholars and rising research stars.

-Forrest Hall will enhance the collegiate environment through an appealing, tranquil and stimulating design of architectural significance, whilst enhancing and respecting the quality of the campus, St Georges College, and the natural beauty of the adjacent Swan River.
+Forrest Hall will enhance the collegiate environment through an appealing, tranquil and stimulating design of architectural significance, whilst enhancing and respecting the quality of the campus and the natural beauty of the adjacent Swan River.

 The construction of the student accommodation close to campus supports the needs of students and the University's long-term goal to be amongst the top 50 universities in the world by 2050.
 It will also accommodate Forrest scholars studying at the other Western Australian Universities: Curtin University, Murdoch University, Edith Cowan University and The University of Notre Dame.